demonstrations:making_slime

 Questions to Consider

-• What role does the contact lens solution play in making slime?
-(It contains borate compounds that crosslink the glue’s polymers.)
+• What role does Borax play in turning liquid glue into slime?
+(Borax crosslinks the glue’s polymers.)

 • Why does kneading change the slime’s texture?
 (It allows the crosslinking reaction to progress evenly throughout the mixture.)